Posts

 New hair, New me/ME

+A much needed haircut landed on me today, it's short and fab.
+The ill person who's been staring back at me from the mirror for the last few weeks has now left the building.
 Anyway, I'm on the mend now, back at work part-time for a further two weeks until recovery is complete.
 The GP says it's Post-Viral Syndrome so of course the first thing I did was Google when I came home from the surgery.
 Post-Viral Syndrome is also called Chronic Fatigue Sydrome, better known as M.E.
 It's a slow recovery; let's just say it seems like it'll be a long time before I run to catch a bus again.

 Go Compare!
 Go Compare!